microsoft/nni/docs/en_US/QuickStart.md

 ## Installation

-We support Linux MacOS and Windows(local mode) in current stage, Ubuntu 16.04 or higher MacOS 10.14.1 Windows 10.1809 are tested and supported.
+We support Linux MacOS and Windows(local mode) in current stage, Ubuntu 16.04 or higher, MacOS 10.14.1 and Windows 10.1809 are tested and supported.
 Simply run the following `pip install` in an environment that has `python >= 3.5`.
 #### Linux and MacOS
 ```bash
     python3 -m pip install --upgrade nni